Book Review: When Buddhists Attack, A Brilliant Work on Zen and the Martial Arts

 Clear and to the Point

-While there are many brilliant and classic such as Zen Theory, Zen Practice, Zen and Japanese Culture, The Unfettered Mind, and others, those works might not be easily understood by those that are completely new to Zen philosophy.
-If you want to learn not only about Zen theory but also wish to see a connection between the martial arts and Zen, many of the classic works can sometimes be difficult to sift through.
-Frequently, this is because they are not designed as introductory texts.
+While there are many brilliant and classic such as Zen Theory, Zen Practice, Zen and Japanese Culture, The Unfettered Mind, and others, those works might not be easily understood by those that are entirely new to Zen philosophy.
+If you want to learn not only about Zen theory but also wish to see a connection between the martial arts and Zen, many of the classic works can sometimes be challenging to sift through.
+Frequently, this is because they do not work as introductory texts.

 Then Along Came When Buddhists Attack.